Watch this video for a quick overview on the exam process, from scheduling to submitting your exam report.

 No, you may not transfer or download any exam-related files from the development VM provided, unless specifically stated in the exam assignment.
 In such cases which allow this, the exam-related files must be deleted at the end of the exam.

-The challenges in the EXP-312 labs train students for most of the concepts that are tested in the exam.
+The challenges in the EXP-312 labs train learners for most of the concepts that are tested in the exam.

 The OSMR exam consists of a pool of exam sets.
 The exam sets are assigned at random, so there is no guarantee you will receive the same exam set on a retake.